ashishssoni/dynamic-socket-reports/README.md

 To verify the imported data:
 1. Exit the current shell by typing `exit`.
-2. Open a MongoDB shell:
+2. Open a MongoDB shell with mongo container ID:
    ```bash
    docker exec -it <container-id> mongo
    ```